Amlis-Sanches/AI_meeting_notes/README.md

 This is to build further on OpenAI's GPT-3 to evaluate meeting notes idea and create something that can be reliably used for meeting.
 Date: 10/5/223
 following instructions from: https://platform.openai.com/docs/tutorials/meeting-minutes (has been mondified since not using gpt-4)
-Required Python Packages: Python-docx, pydub, OpenAI keyand OpenAI Required items:
+Required Python Packages: Python-docx, pydub, OpenAI, PyQt5, PyQt5-tools Required items:
 --ffmpeg from ffmpeg.org (https://www.youtube.com/watch?v=jZLqNocSQDM)
     I am using the Master full build from Gyan